For issues or defects, please follow the issues-defects process to create GitHub issues

-As version 1.5.x is used on production, all changes need to be backward compatible.
+As version 1.5.x is used on production, all changes should be bug fixes and need to be backward compatible.
 The reviewers need to enforce this rule.
-For broken changes, please merge to JDK 11 branch which is the base for the 2.0.x release.
+For broken changes, please merge to master branch which is the base for the 1.6.x release.

-For all the repositories that are used on productions or used by a lot of projects, the master and develop branches are locked down.
-Only the organization admin and repository owner can merge the PR to the develop branch.
-The light-bot release pipeline will merge to the master branch during the release.
+For all the repositories that are used on productions or used by a lot of projects, the master, jkd11 and 1.5.x branches are locked down.
+Only the organization admin and repository owner can merge the PR to these branches.

 For any substantial change, it needs to be reviewed by at least two reviewers.
 For low-risk changes, show stoppers and urgent defect fixes, the organization admin or repository owner can overwrite the rule to review and merge directly.
 In most of the cases, the person who opens the issue will be added to the reviewer list to ensure that the requirement is met.